Ania Bukstein: Early life

 Bukstein was born in Moscow, USSR, in 1982, to a family of Russian-Jewish descent.
 Her parents are both doctors; her mother is a speech-language pathologist, and her father is a neuro-oncologist.
 Growing up in Moscow, she studied classical piano as a child starting at the age of 5, which she says she studied with a strict discipline common amongst children in the Soviet Union.
 She and her parents repatriated to Israel in the early 1990s when she was 7 years old, while her grandparents still live in Moscow.
 She began her acting career at age 12.
 However, in Israel she gave up her dream of becoming a professional concert pianist.
-As a teenager, she attended Telma Yalin Arts High School in Givatayim, Israel.
+As a teenager, she attended Thelma Yellin Arts High School in Givatayim, Israel.

 After her high school graduation, she served as a soldier in the Israeli Air Force Band for two years.
 After studying French, she then received a scholarship to study in Paris.